imediamahal/ngIMediaMahal/docs/initial-setup.md

 I need to update to the lastest Angular version 15 that is compatible with Material (latest) using this command:
     ng update @angular/core@15 @angular/cli@15

+    Note: if you get an error "Repository is not clean.
+Please commit or stash any changes before updating" you may need to add the --allow-dirty or even --allow-dirty --force in some case.